unbeGames/RSExtensionTemplate/README.md

-This is a template project for [Rocket Science](https://store.steampowered.com/app/890520) extensions.
+This is a template project for [Rocket Science](https://store.steampowered.com/app/890520) extensions. *Note*: extension support was added in the v0.24.x version of the game (it is currently not released to public).

 ## Getting started